jQAssistant/jqassistant/_posts/2014-07-08-cdi-are-you-doing-it-right.md

 </jqa:jqassistant-rules>
 ```

-Still not convinced about advantages of constructor injection?
+If you are already using field injection and not completely convinced yet about advantages of constructor injection?
 Take your time.
 But meanwhile you can always prevent the existing beans from getting cluttered up with too many dependencies.

 Following query can be used to set a rule to report beans with more than 5 field injection points.